oliviervalentin/moodle-mod_stickynotes/README.md

 for their own use.

 ## Updates ##
+25-04-2022 : fixed problem with restore and backup functions, and missing completion event.
 11-02-2022 : fixed problem with restore and backup functions.
 21-10-2021 : fixed problem with backup files.